Red Mountain in Kern County, California — The American West (Pacific Coastal)

 More about this marker.
 The Kelly Mine started production in 1919.
 Other discoveries were made and Osdick, Hampton, In City also known as Out City and Sin City popped up.
 A post office was established on February 14, 1922 at Osdick.
 In the fall of 1929 the post office name was changed to Red Mountain and Hampton, Osdick and others lost their identities.
 A Santa Fe Railroad line was built from Kramer to Red Mountain to bring in the heavy machinery for the miners.
 Parts of the old railroad berm remain and can be seen from U.S. 395.

 SOURCE: Billy Holcomb Chapter 1069 35th Anniversary Plaque Book by Phillip Holdaway

 Credits.
-This page was last revised on July 6, 2020.
+This page was last revised on October 29, 2020.
 It was originally submitted on December 6, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 935 times since then and 65 times this year.
-Last updated on July 6, 2020, by Craig Baker of Sylmar, California.
-Photos: 1, 2, 3. submitted on December 6, 2011, by Michael Kindig of Long Beach, California.
-4. submitted on July 6, 2020, by Craig Baker of Sylmar, California.
-5. submitted on December 6, 2011, by Michael Kindig of Long Beach, California. • J. Makali Bruton was the editor who published this page.
+This page has been viewed 962 times since then.
+Last updated on October 29, 2020, by Craig Baker of Sylmar, California.
+Photos: 1, 2. submitted on December 6, 2011, by Michael Kindig of Long Beach, California.
+3. submitted on October 29, 2020, by Craig Baker of Sylmar, California.
+4. submitted on December 6, 2011, by Michael Kindig of Long Beach, California.
+5. submitted on July 6, 2020, by Craig Baker of Sylmar, California.
+6. submitted on December 6, 2011, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.